timeoutdigital/docless/README.md

 }
 ```

-This not only provides better means for abstraction that JSON or YAML
+This not only provides better means of abstraction that JSON or YAML
-(i.e. variable binding, high order functions, implicit conversions,
+(i.e. binding, high order functions, implicit conversions, etc.), but it
-etc.), but allows to integrate API documentation more tightly to the
+also allows to integrate API documentation more tightly to the
 application code.

 ### Aggregating documentation from multiple modules

 Aside for using Circe for JSON serialisation, Docless is not coupled to
-any specific Scala application framework.
-Nevertheless, it does provide
+any specific Scala web framework.
+Nevertheless, it does provide a
-a generic facility to enrich separate code modules with Swagger metadata
+generic facility to enrich separate code modules with Swagger metadata,
-(i.e. routes, controllers, or whatever else your framework calls them).
+being these routes, controllers, or whatever else your framework calls
+them.

 ``` {.scala}
 object DinosRoute extends PathGroup {